I3A-NavSys/navsim/doc/tutos/tuto3/tuto3.md

 ## Matlab

+### CreateObject.m

 Now open Matlab (in the same computer or other computer connected to the same subnetwotk).
 Navigate to `navsim/matlab/simulations/tutos/tuto3`.
-From here, open the script `FlightPlannig_TP.m` and execute it.
+From here, open the script `CreateObjets.m` and execute it.

 This code employs a **SimpleBuilder** to deploy vertiports in the area, a **USpaceOperator** to manage the operation of several drones, and a **SimpleMonitor** to analyze their accuracy executing flight plans.